 |Less than a High School or Equivalency Diploma|

-Employment and Training Administration, US Department of Labor, O*NET Online (visited March 6, 2017).
+Sources: Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook; Employment and Training Administration, U.S. Department of Labor, O*NET Online (visited October 17, 2018).